ravigajul/SOAPUIForMe/README.md

     return
 }

-// Update the properties of the attachment attachment.setContentType("text/plain")  // Setting the content type
+// Set the content type of the attachment attachment.setContentType("text/plain")

-// Set the contentID if applicable attachment.setContentID("test.txt")      // Setting the content ID attachment.setPart("1") //setting part
+// Set the content ID of the attachment (optional) attachment.setContentID(fileName)

-// Set the cached status (true or false)
+// Set the part number of the attachment (optional) attachment.setPart("1")
-//attachment.setCached(true)               // Setting the cached status

 // Log success
 log.info "File attached successfully to the request with updated properties."
 ```